 - The transaction must be invoiced directly to your nonprofit organization and paid directly via your organization’s funds.

 - Purchases for the private benefit of any organization member, such as meals and lodgings, are not eligible for exemption.

-For each of these exempt purchases, you will need to complete Form ST-105 and provide it to the vendor from whom you are purchasing an item.
-The form tells the vendor it is ok to not charge you sales tax.
-The vendor must use the form to verify you are sales tax exempt, and keep a copy to show the Department of Revenue if audited.
+For each of these exempt purchases, you need to complete Form ST-105 and provide it to the vendor from whom you are purchasing the exempt item.
+The form tells the vendor you are exempt from sales tax.
+The vendor must use the form to verify you are sales tax exempt and must keep a copy to show the department if audited.